Here are the titles that have been included so far:

-Being avoidantly attached is also difficult.
+Being avoidantly attached is also tricky.
 It means that you are likely to value independence and freedom a lot, and tend to feel smothered or trapped if you spend too much time with your partner.
-As a result, you will tend to push partners away, especially if they are being demanding or needy, and not share enough of your own emotional needs or desires.
+As a result, you will tend to push partners away, especially if they are demanding or needy, and not share enough of your own emotional needs or desires.

-Levine and Heller identify the main traps that people with an anxious or an avoidant attachment style need to look out for when it comes to romantic relationships, and offer specific strategies for how to become more secure over time.
+Levine and Heller identify the main traps that people with an anxious or an avoidant attachment style need to look out for when it comes to romantic relationships and offer specific strategies for how to become more secure over time.

-Read it if: You have had similar difficulties in multiple romantic relationships, think that you may be avoidantly or anxiously attached, or are securely attached but are in a romantic relationship with someone who you think may be avoidantly or anxiously attached.
+Read it if: You have had similar difficulties in multiple romantic relationships, think that you may be avoidantly or anxiously attached, or are securely attached but are in a romantic relationship with someone who you feel may be avoidantly or anxiously attached.